-- RV 100-Blueprint Reading (Part I).
+- RV 100 Blueprint Reading (Part I).
 This unit of instruction includes basic concepts of blueprint reading as pertains to the construction trades.
 Basic sketching and design, understanding of symbols and their uses.
 Two semester hours.
-(60 hours instruction) - RV 101-Applied Mathematics (Part I).
-This unit of instruction consists of addition, subtraction, multplication and division of whole numbers, fractions, ratio and percentage.
+(60 hours instruction) - RV 101 Applied Mathematics (Part I).
+This unit of instruction consists of addition, subtraction, multiplication and division of whole numbers, fractions, ratio and percentage.
 Introduction to basic equations.
 Two semester hours.
-(60 hours instruction) - RV 102-Industrial Safety.
+(60 hours instruction) - RV 102 Industrial Safety.
 Proper care and maintenance of hand and shop tools, principles of first aid, laws pertaining to the Occupational Safety and Health Act (OSHA).
 Conducting of safety inspections.
-Two semester hours. - RV 103-Communicative Skills.
+Two semester hours.
+(60 hours instruction) - RV 103 Communicative Skills.
 Techniques of business writing, fundamentals of speech, evaluation of technical materials, letters of introduction.
 Two semester hours.
-(60 hours instruction) - RV 200-Blueprint Reading (Part II).
+(60 hours instruction) - RV 200 Blueprint Reading (Part II).
 Design and construction of blueprints associated and related to the construction trades from a machine and mechanical standpoint.
 Two semester hours.
-(60 hours instruction) - RV 201-Applied Mathematics (Part II).
-Square root, powers of ten, introduction to linear equations, positive and negative numbers, algebraic functions, logarithms, trigonometric and geometric functions.
+(60 hours instruction) - RV 201 Applied Mathematics (Part II).
+Square root, powers of ten, introduction to linear equations, positive and negative numbers, algebraic functions, logarithms, trigometric and geometric functions.
 Two semester hours.
-(60 hours instruction)

-- RV 202-Cost Estimating.
+(60 hours instruction) - RV 202 Cost Estimating.
 Extracting of information from blueprints and specifications sheets to determine total time and materials required.
 Use of cost estimation forms, writing of total cost estimates, preparing bid sheets.
 Two semester hours.
-(60 hours instruction) - RV 203-Small Business Management.
+(60 hours instruction) - RV 203 Small Business Management.
 Procedures involved in the making of contractual agreements, administration techniques of managing business, steps involved in setting up a small business, forms required, tax laws, state laws and federal laws.
 Two semester hours.
-(60 hours instruction) - RE 100-Employability Skills.
-Learning experiences in applying for a job, job inteviewing and employer-employee relations. - RE 101-Related Education.
-Learning experiences in communication skills both oral and written as applied to the occupation in which the student is enrolled. - RE 102-Related Education.
-Learning experiences in mathematics skills as applied to the occupation in which the student is enrolled. - Credit for these related education courses is considered a part of the credit assigned the other major units of instruction of which these courses are a part.
-Students are not scheduled into RE 101 and RE 102 if they have an academic functional grade level of ninth grade or above as determined by achievement tests administered during admission.
+(60 hours instruction)